 We match West Yorkshire’s unpaid carers with quality, free breaks — generously given by businesses that care.

-We work to recognise the 400,000 unpaid carers in our region who quietly give so much — often at great personal cost.
+We work to recognise the 400,000 unpaid carers in our region who quietly give so much — at great personal cost.
 These are family members, friends, and neighbours who care for loved ones, without pay and all too often without recognition.

 400,000 known unpaid carers in West Yorkshire — with many more unaware that they are in fact carers

-Their work saves the UK economy over £160 billion each year — yet 4 in 10 live in poverty
+Unpaid Carers save the UK economy over £160 billion each year — yet 4 in 10 live in poverty

 Willing businesses across the hospitality, leisure, tourism, and culture sectors gift breaks, experiences, and services free of charge.